 In 2013 we commissioned Sir John Holman to research what pragmatic actions could improve career guidance in England.
-The Good Career Guidance Benchmarks which emerged from the report are now adopted as part of government's careers strategy for schools and colleges.
+The Good Career Guidance Benchmarks which emerged from the report have now been adopted as part of the Government's careers strategy for schools and colleges.

 Every young person needs high-quality career guidance to make informed decisions about their future.
 Good career guidance is a necessity for delivering technical education reforms and is a vehicle for social justice: those young people without social capital or home support suffer most from poor career guidance.
 Yet, despite its importance, career guidance in English schools has often been criticised for being inadequate and patchy.

-Against this background, Gatsby commissioned Sir John Holman - Emeritus Professor of Chemistry at the University of York, senior education adviser and former headteacher - with setting out what career guidance in England would be like were it good by international standards.
+Against this background, Gatsby commissioned Sir John Holman - Emeritus Professor of Chemistry at the University of York, senior education adviser and former headteacher - to set out what career guidance in England would be like were it good by international standards.

 The eight Gatsby benchmarks of Good Career Guidance